mjbots/moteus/docs/reference.md

-The primary control mode, labeled as "position" mode in the rest of this document is a two stage cascaded controller, with both running at the switching frequency of 40kHz.
-The outer stage is an integrated position/velocity PID controller with optional feedforward torque.
+The primary control mode, labeled as "position" mode in the rest of this document is a two stage cascaded controller, with both running at the switching frequency (by default 40kHz).

+The outermost stage is an optional limited acceleration and velocity trajectory planner.
+Within that is an integrated position/velocity PID controller with optional feedforward torque.
 The output of that loop is a desired torque/current for the Q phase of the FOC controller.

 The inner stage is a current mode PI controller.
 Its output is the desired voltage value for the Q phase.
 Then the magnetic encoder is used to map the D/Q phase voltage values to the 3 phases of the motor.

 ![Control Structure](control_structure.png)